Written by: Curtis Towns, Head of Accreditation

 - Maintain your Accreditation.
 As an Accredited Member, your ministry will be required to participate in regular reviews to demonstrate ongoing compliance with the CCCC Standards of Accountability.
 This includes submitting certain documents to CCCC each year and participating in a more in-depth on-site (field) review every 3–5 years.
 Compliance reviews correspond with your fiscal year, and annual membership fees align with our membership year (calendar year).

 Are you interested in exploring CCCC Accreditation?
-Contact us today!
+Contact us today with your questions!